hazxone/replicate_img2img/README.md

 &nbsp;

 ## Cog process
+To initialize the directory
 ```
 cog init
 ```
-To initialize the directory
+&nbsp;
+This will build locally and do inference to the image balloon.jpg
 ```
 cog predict -i prompt="lvngvncnt, a kid holding a balloon -i image=@balloon.jpg"
 ```
+&nbsp;

-This will build locally and do inference to the image balloon.jpg
+This will add credential and push the build to replicate.com
 ```
 cog login
 cog push r8.im/hazxone/img2img-vg
 ```
-This will add credential and push the build to replicate.com

 &nbsp;